 Women who use a moisturizer can find that mild symptoms clear up quickly, leaving them with only an occasional need to moisturize.
 Chronic symptoms can respond to daily use over time, and you may wonder how — and why — you ever lived without the latest tool in your wellness arsenal.

-The Mia Vita Personal Lubricant & Moisturizer is both.
-It provides FDA-cleared nonprescription relief from vaginal dryness.
-It can be used to make sexual activity more comfortable, but it’s much more than that.
+The Mia Vita Personal Lubricant & Moisturizer is both, a vaginal moisturizer and a personal lubricant.
+It provides FDA-cleared nonprescription relief from vaginal dryness and may help with vaginal atrophy.
+It can be also be used to make sexual activity more comfortable, but it’s much more than that.
 Applied intravaginally, it also hydrates the delicate tissue of the vagina.

 To learn more, read 4 Reasons You Shouldn’t Be Embarrassed About Vaginal Dryness.